-Wrong.
+Regarding asbestos, my home (or office building, or condo) was built last year. asbestos isn’t even used in construction materials anymore, right? so i don’t need to perform testing, right?Wrong.
 Asbestos testing is required by Federal EPA regulations regardless of when a building is built, due to the continued (and sometimes inadvertent) use of globally-sourced (read: imported) construction materials from countries where asbestos-containing materials may still be used.
 Remember Chinese Drywall?
 The same idea still applies.

 Did you know?
 Per federal and Florida state law, an asbestos survey is required before any renovation or demolition activity begins.
 A copy of the survey report must be kept on-site during renovations, and a copy must be attached to the written notification for demolitions.
 Asbestos surveys must be performed by a State Licensed asbestos consultant.
 Pinellas County (Clearwater, St. Petersburg, etc.), in particular, is known for being very strict about enforcing these laws.
 Other neighboring municipalities are quickly catching up, however.

 How are you handling projects during COVID-19?One of the unexpected positive outcomes of the COVID-19 pandemic was that it showed us just how much we could get accomplished without being in the office, and even without having a desk.
 We’ve come to specialize in mobile platforms with minimal footprint requirements; if we don’t absolutely have to be somewhere in person, then we’ll find a workaround for equivalent results minus the related travel or staging expenses.